pandohansamuel19/PDFSentinel/README.md

-# Transformers with TensorFlow for Malicious PDF In An Web Application
+# Implementation of Facial Recognition for Document Security in an Web Application

 ## About